 Under the FTC’s CAN-SPAM Act, you do not need consent prior to adding users located in the US to your mailing list or sending them commercial messages, however, it is mandatory that you provide users with a clear means of opting out of further contact.

-As newsletter sign-up forms are data collection tools, under EU law (namely the GDPR) it is mandatory that you obtain the informed consent of the user before subscribing them to the service.
+Under EU law (namely the GDPR) it is mandatory that you obtain the informed consent of the user before subscribing them to the service.
 Under EU regulations, acquiring consent can be considered a two-part process that includes informing the user and obtaining verifiable consent via an affirmative action.

 You can read more about legal requirements regarding Newsletters and Email lists here.